 Do not underestimate grips, they are very important for your comfort and to avoid hand soreness.

 10. Get comfortable MTB gloves

-Mtb gloves are one of the more overlooked things from new mountain bikers.
+Mtb gloves are one of the more overlooked things by new mountain bikers.
 But when it comes to long rides they are very important because your hands get sweaty and you lose grip on the handlebars.

 Good MTB grips will maintain a good grip even when you sweat so you will not be forced to squeeze harder the handlebars.

 If you lose grip your hands will fatigue more quickly and this will reduce the level of comfort when riding for long periods of time.
-Gel padded gloves are far more comfortable than the standard ones, don’t be cheap it is for your benefit.
+Gel-padded gloves are far more comfortable than the standard ones, don’t be cheap it is for your benefit.

 If you what to know the reasons why you need MTB gloves, read this article!

 Do not forget this is a marathon, not a sprint, do not force yourself at the beginning of the ride so you can ride longer.
 If you ride at a more relaxed pass your body can use fat cells as fuel but if you push yourself the body needs energy fast and so it will consume the glycogen stored in the muscle fibers.

 If you ride too hard the reserves of glycogen will deplete and your muscles will start to hurt, this can make the ride very unpleasant.

 If you ride at a lower pass your body will consume more fat and when the more difficult sections of the ride come you will still have enough glycogen to push hard.